 For example, the content marketing leaders at Search Engine Journal have consistently created high-quality search and marketing-related content.
-They’re always at the forefront.
+These content marketing pros are always at the forefront, churning out one topnotch blog post after another to solidify their role as leaders.
 And they generate over 1,000,000 unique visitors each month.

 Even if you set your sights lower – say, a quarter of that – in 30 days, that’s a huge achievement.
 So how can you get there?

 - Reduce the time you spend reading other blogs and start writing.